peterhinch/micropython-font-to-py/DRIVERS.md

 Each font file has a ``get_ch()`` function accepting an ASCII character as its argument.
 It returns a memoryview instance providing access to a bytearray corresponding to the individual glyph.
 The layout of this data is determined by the command line arguments presented to the ``font_to_py.py`` utility.
+It is the responsibility of the driver to copy that data to the physical device.

-The driver documentation should specify these to ensure the layout is optimal to simplify and speed transfer to the device.
+The purpose of the ``font_to_py.py`` command line arguments specified to the user is to ensure that the data layout is optimised for the device so that this copy operation is a fast bytewise copy or SPI/I2C transfer.
+The driver documentation should therefore specify these arguments to ensure the layout is optimal.
 Mapping may be horizontal or vertical, and the bit order of individual bytes may be defined.
 These are detailed below.

-The Python source file provides a fast means of accessing the byte data corresponding to an individual character.
-It is the responsibility of the driver to copy that data to the physical device.
-The ``font_to_py.py`` utility has command line arguments specifying the organisation of data returned by the font's ``get_ch()`` function.

-The purpose of the command line arguments specified to the user is to ensure that the data layout is optimised for the device so that the copy is a simple bytewise copy or SPI/I2C transfer.

-In the case of devices with their own frame buffer the Writer class will need to be re-written or adapted to match the hardware's method of tracking such things as the text insertion point.
-Consider maintaining the class's interface to simplify the writing of user code capable of being ported between displays.
+In the case of devices with their own frame buffer the ``Writer`` class will need to be re-written or adapted to match the hardware's method of tracking such things as the text insertion point.
+Consideration should be given to employing the same interface as the ``Writer`` class to simplify the porting of user code between displays with differing hardware.

 ## Font files